Stellar Paris Bistros Where Parisians Dine But Tourists Rarely Find

 • tel: 01 45 57 27 27

-Dining at La Braisiere was one of our favorite restaurants experiences and Jacques Faussat a favorite chef in Paris.
-The restaurant itself it hidden on a small street in the 17th Arrondissement that tourists are unlikely to find.
+Dining at Jacques Faussat remains one of our favorite restaurants experiences and Faussat himself a favorite chef in all of France.
+The restaurant itself it hidden on a small street in the 17th Arrondissement that the casual visitor is unlikely to find.
 Yet, in this unassuming location you'll find some of the best food you've every eaten.

 Chef Faussat was raised loving food near the Basque country in southwest France.
 By age 12 he was already working in a local restaurant and 14 left home to attend cooking school.
 But, to this day, the flavors of his childhood and his region influence everything he cooks.

-When we last ate at La Braisiere it had one Michelin star, and we thought it was truly worthy of it.
-But in the latest edition of the Michelin guide we were surprised to see that Chef Faussat had lost his star.
-Whatever the case, we still highly recommend the restaurant.
-The menu is not as low-priced as the others in this article, but it's worth every cent.
+When we first ate at La Braisiere (as it was then named) it had one Michelin star, and we thought it was truly worthy of it.
+But in a subsequent edition of the Michelin Guide we were surprised to see that Chef Faussat had lost his star.
+Our fervor did not abate, however, and we continued to praise his cooking.
+Luckily, a year or two later Michelin came to its collective senses and restored the star.

 • 54 Rue Cardinet 75017